mikaelkaron/troopjs-learn/requirejs/readme.md

 > By default Bower installs packages in `bower_components/{package}/{module}` so we use that to configure our `baseUrl`.

-Now let's run it in a browser by opening the `index.html` file:
+To run in a browser we need an `index.html` file:

 !CODEFILE "index.html"